 When she finally receives permission and realises that she is enough, just as she is, then she can start to build an audience that cares about what she has to say and sell.
 Then she can start to build a community of raving fans.
 But she has to know that she’s enough at the cellular level.
 She has to embody that knowing in her being; not just know as an idea she agrees with.

-That’s why we’ve incorporated an exercise on getting permission in our short course ‘Goodbye to the Good Girl’ and in our program ‘The Age of Visibility’.
-You have to take yourself through an exercise of uncovering where you first took on the idea that being you wasn’t enough, and you need to clear that out.
-You have to give yourself permission to show up as you.
+You have to learn to give yourself permission to show up as you.
 Not as a best version of you, a shiny version of you, a better educated, more beautiful, or thinner version of you.
 You.
 Just as you are.
 That’s when you’ll finally allow your X factor to shine through.

 You don’t need to learn the X factor.
 You were born with it.
 You just need to clear out the layers that have been piled on top of it.